 In January 1985, Tuscany was hit but a very severe frost which killed many of the olive trees.
 Tuscan oil became virtually unobtainable, but at least it gave olive oil a lot of publicity.
 The first supplier closed their press, never to reopen it again, but others came along, and most of them still are suppliers.
 Badia a Coltibuono was introduced to us by their wine importer, Marina Colonna by the wine and food writers, Cyril and Elizabeth Ray.

 At first, The Oil Merchant was just Charles and his van.
 Then it was Charles and Sika.
 A succession of (mostly) lovely van-drivers came, often from New Zealand, to do the delivering, and then we needed help in the office too.
-Now, Ken is the van driver.
-Kate is in the office, and our Issy is our marketing manager.
-It is to her you should write with any comments about her new website.
+Now, Bernard is the van driver and Kate and Issy are in the office.

 Slowly, over the years, we have added flavoured oils, wine and balsamic vinegars and Italian sauces to our list.
 We have worked with many of our suppliers since the near outset of the company, and most of them are small family-run estates and producers, always chosen because of the exceptional quality of their produce.